In Chymicalia, you're the slave of a teleporting alchemy shop

 This appears to be a younger version of a small Yorkshire town than the one I grew up in, as indicated by the "ACAB" graffiti on the wall outside the church.
 Play looks to follow a day-night rhythm with conversations unfolding both in the shop and in the streets and countryside beyond.
 The alchemy stuff, meanwhile, looks both pretty in-depth and jarringly ready-to-hand, if that's the right word, in its choice of raw materials.
 You can concoct brews from ingredients like canal water, eggshells and cigarette ends, guided by hints such as "the Bell seeks and finds" and "I need something healing, or numbing".

 You can find Chymicalia on Itch and Steam.
 There's no release date yet, so let me end by making the RPS-standard whiplash-inducing pivot into autobiography.
 I'm very interested to see how developer Falling Awkwardly weaves a sense of enchantment into a setting that literally consists, for me, of memory lanes.
-I've been trying to think of a suitably mysterious hometown anecdote of my own, to compliment the announcement.
+I've been trying to think of a suitably mysterious hometown anecdote of my own, to complement the announcement.

 Here it is: if you get the train to Ben Rhydding and walk back down the lane towards Leeds past the big houses, you'll come to a field with trees on the righthand side.
 Buried under the trees somewhere, there should be a bong called Edwin.
 I didn't do cannabis as a young 'un, but one of my close friends did and he naturally insisted on naming his bongs Edwin.
 There may be other Edwins buried elsewhere in town.
 Perhaps there's even a magic teleporting shop, as well.
 I leave it to posterity to find out.